How much can ComPlast produce?

 Why not just use Jute bags?

 A jute bag is the ideal BYO bag, but ComPlast bags are a guilt-free option if you forget your jute bag.
-They return to the soil leaving no harmful or long lasting micro-plastic particles and are non toxic so - even though they are a plastic bag - they are a preferable alternative to jute and other material bags because they don't use virgin resources or damage the environment with toxins during their manufacture or disposal.
-The fewer items - especially those that don't degrade to nothing or leave behind toxic residues - that go into landfill or have to be shipped overseas for unregulated recycling the better.
+They return to the soil leaving no harmful or long lasting micro-plastic particles and are non toxic.
+They are a preferable and convenient alternative to jute and other material bags because they are bio-based and they do not cause damage to the environment with toxins.

-The ComPlast bag also provides for situations such as laundry bags, garbage bags, and fruit and veg bags where the Jute bag is not possible.
+The ComPlast bag also provides for situations such as laundry bags, garbage bags, and poly bags where the Jute bag is not possible.

 Either way, the Jute bag and the ComPlast bag make the perfect combination.